 Other substances, like tobacco and alcohol, can cause RLS or intensify symptoms.
 Try to avoid them to better manage the condition.

 If you have symptoms of RLS that won’t go away, make an appointment to see your doctor.
 Be prepared to give a complete medical history.
 Your doctor will want to check for underlying conditions.
-List all your over-the-counter and prescription medications and supplements.
+List all of your over-the-counter and prescription medications and supplements.